 **Our efforts not only assist the victims of disasters and critical incidents, we focus on providing services and long-term care to the Emergency Responders and those assisting with the initial incident and the community recovery.

-Steve Shomo has devoted his work and passion as a licensed acupuncturist and a wilderness first responder to the utilization of Acupuncture and Traditional Oriental Medicine in emergency management, disaster relief and trauma recovery.
+Steve Shomo has devoted his work and passion as a licensed acupuncturist and a wilderness first responder to the utilization of Acupuncture and Traditional Oriental Medicine in emergency management, disaster relief, trauma recovery, and global health.
 He has created, developed, researched, and implemented acupuncture protocols and treatments specifically for Emergency Responders (EMS, Fire, Law Enforcement, Dispatch, Emergency Management), Veterans and Active Military, dealing with Secondary Trauma & PTSD.
-He is a leading educator for Humanitarian Acupuncture - working in the Emergency Response Network, both nationally and internationally.
+He is a leading educator for Humanitarian and Global Health Acupuncture as well as working in the Emergency Response Network, both nationally and internationally.
 His mission is to provide quality, comprehensive, compassionate and innovative care to Emergency Responders and Humanitarian Workers struggling with alcohol and/or drug conditions, post traumatic stress, secondary trauma and mental/behavioral health issues.
 His focus is on the fact that long-term recovery is possible and empowering the individual, his/her family, and the community through the promotion of wellness of the body, mind, and spirit.

 Educational and Training Services